ShaanCoding/Tekh/PROGRAM-PLANNING.md

 * Urban dictionary definition snippet

-* Google - sends let me google that for you link
+* Google - sends let me google that for you link OR returns an n number of top result

 * crypto - returns price of crypto